 How to identify the ABC extinguisher

-Check price below:
+Check the price below:

 9 Simple steps to carry out fire extinguisher recharge